Kelly Gallagher (alpine skier)

-Kelly Marie Gallagher MBE (born 18 May 1985), is a retired British skier and the first athlete from Northern Ireland to compete in the Winter Paralympics.
+Kelly Gallagher MBE (born 18 May 1985), is a retired British skier and the first athlete from Northern Ireland to compete in the Winter Paralympics.
 Gallagher won Britain's first ever Winter Paralympic gold medal during Sochi 2014.

 Childhood

-Gallagher was born on 18 May 1985 and was raised in Bangor in the north of County Down.
+Kelly was born on 18 May 1985 and was raised in Bangor in the north of County Down.
 Her father, Patrick Gallagher, was an airline pilot.
 She is a graduate in mathematics from the University of Bath.

 Pre-Paralympics

-Gallagher has oculocutaneous albinism, is visually impaired and competes with a sighted guide.
+Kelly has oculocutaneous albinism, is visually impaired and competes with a sighted guide.
 At the 2009 New Zealand Winter Games Gallagher, competing with guide Claire Robb, won gold in her first ever international race, the giant slalom.

 She was selected for the British team at the 2010 Winter Paralympics in February 2010.
 Gallagher is funded by the Sport Northern Ireland Athlete Support Programme and supported by the Sports Institute for Northern Ireland and is also backed by Disability Sports NI.

 2010 Paralympics

-Gallagher was one of seven skiers for Great Britain at the 2010 Winter Paralympics and became the first athlete from Northern Ireland to compete in the Winter Paralympics.
+Kelly was one of seven skiers for Great Britain at the 2010 Winter Paralympics and became the first athlete from Northern Ireland to compete in the Winter Paralympics.
 At the Games she contested the giant slalom and slalom events for visually impaired athletes.
 She finished sixth in the slalom but achieved the British team's highest finish, missing out on a medal by a single place and 3.36 seconds in the giant slalom.